 So rather than depend on an algorithm to try to get introduced to some of the best and most creative artists out there right now, we figured we’d profile some of our favorites.
 Here are nine bedroom pop artists we’re loving right now.

-But first, for all you singer-songwriter-producers out there, Soundfly just launched a brand new course with Kimbra, in which she herself demystifies her variety of vocal techniques and the creative inspirations behind her most beloved songs.
-Go check out this awe-inspiring new course, Kimbra: Vocal Creativity, Arranging, and Production, exclusively on Soundfly.
+But first, for all you singer-songwriter-producers out there, Soundfly recently launched an exclusive online course with Kimbra, in which she herself demystifies her variety of vocal techniques and the creative inspirations behind her most beloved songs.
+Check out this awe-inspiring course, Kimbra: Vocal Creativity, Arranging, and Production on Soundfly.

 You may recognize her voice from Powfu’s hit song, “Death Bed.”
 With a combination of stunning vocals and enchanting melodies, Beabadoobee is one bedroom pop artist you don’t want to sleep on.
 Her voice actually makes up the sample in “Death Bed,” and originally comes from her song, “Coffee.”